 Drone flights were carried out at key stages within the development of the crop, and the images were used to generate Agremo reports.

 Arable Area analysis was performed before sowing to calculate the exact arable area and allow Bill to compare it with planted size.
 The data allowed him to optimize inputs, and immediately create savings.
 An elevation map also pointed out places with elevation differences in the field.
-Such differences need to be spotted to prevent waterlogging, nutrient washing, or the creation of an environment favorable to diseases and weeds.
+Such differences need to be spotted to prevent waterlogging, nutrient washing or creating an environment favorable to diseases and weeds.

 Stand Count checked the germination rate.
 The plant count report provided information about the difference between the planted and emerged number of plants in the early stage and pointed out zones where plants did not emerge.
 This helped Bill to decide whether the crop had been successfully established, to replant or not, and provided a check on seed quality, an early indication of yield, and identified low-performing areas.

 Weed Detection identified and quantified weed zones in the field.
-This data helped Bill optimize herbicide applications and achieve savings on areas where spraying was not needed, as well as prevented additional stress and yield loss.
+This data helped Bill optimize herbicide applications and achieve savings in areas where spraying was not needed and prevented additional stress and yield loss.

 Plant Stress allowed him to check the plant health status after spraying and fertilizing operations in mid-season.
 Plant Stress analysis detects all the stress in the field and provides field insights about the stress in percentages and the exact location of stress zones.